-- 25. Film industry: These businesses shall continue to operate during regular business hours as authorized by the lockdown, following all CDC and Department of Health recommendations and PROSHA's COVID-19 guidelines, including the six (6) to nine (9)-foot distance parameter, the mandatory use of face masks, the frequent washing of hands, and the COVID-19 protocols established by the industry. - 26.
+- 26. Film industry: These businesses shall continue to operate until 10:00 p.m. from Monday to Sunday during as authorized by the curfew, following all CDC and Department of Health recommendations and PROSHA's COVID-19 guidelines, including the six (6)-feet distance parameter, the mandatory use of face masks, the frequent washing of hands, and the COVID-19 protocols established by the industry. - 27.
 Businesses dedicated to the washing and cleaning of vehicles (car wash businesses).
-These businesses shall continue to operate during the hours permitted under the lockdown, following all CDC and Department of Health recommendations and PROSHA's COVID-19 guidelines, including the six (6) to nine (9)-foot distance parameter, the mandatory use of face masks, frequent hand washing, and the COVID-19 protocols established by the industry. - 27.
+These businesses shall continue to operate until 10:00 p.m. from Monday to Sunday, following all CDC and Department of Health recommendations and PROSHA's COVID-19 guidelines, including the six (6)-feet distance parameter, the mandatory use of face masks, frequent hand washing, and the COVID-19 protocols established by the industry. - 28.
 Gyms.
-These establishments may operate during the hours permitted under the lockdown, by following all CDC and Department of Health recommendations and PROSHA's COVID-19 guidelines, including the six (6)-foot distance parameter, the mandatory use of face masks, frequent hand washing, and the COVID-19 protocols established by the industry, as well as the guidelines issued by the Department of Sports and Recreation under their Circular Letters, and ensuring the disinfection of all equipment after each use.
+These establishments may operate until 10:00 p.m. from Monday to Sunday, by following all CDC and Department of Health recommendations and PROSHA's COVID-19 guidelines, including the six (6)-feet distance parameter, the mandatory use of face masks, frequent hand washing, and the COVID-19 protocols established by the industry, as well as the guidelines issued by the Department of Sports and Recreation under their Circular Letters, and ensuring the disinfection of all equipment after each use.
 To this end, they must ensure NOT TO EXCEED thirty percent (30%) of the maximum occupancy stated by the building code currently in force in Puerto Rico (PR Building Code 2018).